DFHack/dfhack/docs/Plugins.rst

                         i.e. stop the rightmost list of the Positions page of the military screen from constantly resetting to the top.
 :nestbox-color:         Fixes the color of built nestboxes
+:partial-items:         Displays percentages on partially-consumed items such as hospital cloth
 :reaction-gloves:       Fixes reactions to produce gloves in sets with correct handedness (:bug:`6273`)
 :shift-8-scroll:        Gives Shift-8 (or :kbd:`*`) priority when scrolling menus, instead of scrolling the map
 :stable-cursor:         Saves the exact cursor position between t/q/k/d/b/etc menus of fortress mode, if the